 A comforting and delicious corn chowder soup packed with corn, potatoes and bacon.
 Full of flavor and simple to make.
 This is the perfect recipe for the fall or winter!

 All I crave during the fall season are soup recipes.
 Sometimes I’ll even make homemade bread bowls to serve them in.
 This recipe has amazing flavor and a thick and creamy texture.
 It’s one of my favorites to make, as well as ham and potato soup and chicken pot pie soup.

 We love this delicious corn chowder on a chilly fall day.
 This corn chowder is very filling and a recipe that the whole family will enjoy.
-I love this time of year and making lots of hearty comforting soups like this or seafood stew for dinner.
+I love this time of year and making lots of hearty comforting soups like this, my clam chowder, gumbo recipe or seafood stew for dinner.

 If you’d like to add in more veggies, you can also add in some shredded carrots, bell peppers and chopped celery.
-I like to top my bowl of soup with extra bacon pieces, shredded cheese and green onions and serve with a piece of crusty french bread.
+I like to top my bowl of soup the same way as this loaded potato soup with extra bacon pieces, shredded cheese and green onions then serve with crusty french bread.